theotherzach/policy-number-challenge/README.md

 ### User Stories

 - [X] User Story 1
-Kin has just recently purchased an ingenious machine to assist in reading policy report documents.
+We have just recently purchased an ingenious machine to assist in reading policy report documents.
 The machine scans the paper documents for policy numbers, and produces a file with a number of entries which each look like this:
 ```